-The GPN1000 and GPN20XX series are configurable for various applications using a PC (personal computer) and the supplied DE terminal program and contain a non-volatile memory to store the setup.
+The GPN1000 and GPN20XX series control panels are configurable for various applications using a PC (personal computer) and the DE terminal program.
+The DE display and terminal board both contain non-volatile memory to store and retain the channel and parameter setup during system power down.
 Engine parameters monitored include exhaust gas temperature (EGT), manifold air pressure (MAP), manifold air temperature (MAT), engine vacuum (VAC), and engine vibration (VIB).
 Other parameters monitored include gas supply pressure (GSP) to the GTI gas train, as well as ZG regulator output pressure (ROP) at the gas train outlet.
-The panel is provided with LED indicator lights that provide a quick visual status of the

-Bi-Fuel System.
-If a fault is detected by the control system, Bi-Fuel operation is suspended and the engine is reverted to 100% diesel operation.
+The panels are provided with LED indicator lights that provide a quick visual status of the Bi-Fuel System.
+If a fault is detected by the control system, the red fault LED will be illuminated, Bi-Fuel operation is suspended and the engine reverts to 100% diesel operation.
+An illuminated green LED indicates that the system is in Bi-Fuel mode.